Winston5691/Lux-Academy-Project-1/README.md

 <h2>Prerequisites</h2>
 Before running the code, ensure you have the following libraries installed in your Python environment:

-pandas
+1. pandas
-numpy
+2. numpy
-matplotlib
+3. matplotlib
-scikit-learn
+4. scikit-learn
 You can install these libraries using pip if they are not already installed:

-bash
+1. bash
-Copy code
+2. Copy code
-pip install pandas numpy matplotlib scikit-learn
+3. pip install pandas numpy matplotlib scikit-learn
-Usage

 <h2>Data Preparation</h2>
 The dataset has been stored in a folder named "Data" within the project directory.
 Update the data_folder and data_file variables to specify the path to your data file.